Today's Articles

 In the Jim Crow South, not only were buses segregated, with white riders at the front and Blacks in the back, but if there were no free Black seats, Black riders had to stand, even if there were free white seats.
 Furthermore, black riders had to surrender their seats if there were more white riders than white seats.
 Wilhelmina Jakes and Carrie Patterson, two Florida A&M University students, boarded a city bus and sat in the only open seats next to a white woman.

 Reverend C. K. Steele organized a mass meeting that night.
 In the meeting, the Inter-Civic Council (ICC) was born.
 Its leaders held weekly meetings, and the Council was highly active in civil rights-related activism.
-Three months into the boycott, the demand for the employment of black bus drivers was met.
+Three months into the boycott, the demand for hiring black bus drivers was met.
 That still led to the arrests of blacks who did not sit in the seats assigned to them.
 Efforts persisted in resisting bus segregation, and enforcement of the ordinance became less strict when blacks again rode the buses.

 The NAACP became involved well after the boycott started when leaders sent a lawyer to defend drivers of boycotters (carpool drivers) who were arrested for driving unlicensed "for hire" vehicles.
 The Inter-Civic Council ended the boycott on December 22, 1956.
-On January 7, 1957, the City Commission repealed the bus-franchise segregation clause because of the United States Supreme Court ruling Browder v.
+On January 7, 1957, the City Commission repealed the bus-franchise segregation clause because of the United States Supreme Court ruling in Browder v.
 Gayle (1956).
 In 1959, members of the Tallahassee InterCivic Council tested the boycott's success by riding the newly integrated buses; they found that the integration was successful.

 New Poem Each Day